ahmetyusufbirdir03/Guvenli-Dosya-Transfer-Sistemi/README.md

 - Simulate packet loss by setting a corruption count (GUI Spinbox)
 - Monitor adaptive delay behavior in UDP mode based on RTT
 - Manually test with various network conditions or VPN
 ---

-## 📌 TODO / Improvements

-- 🔒 Switch from static token to JWT or session-based authentication
-- 📡 NAT traversal and peer-to-peer support
-- 🧾 Progress bar in GUI
-- 🗂️ Support for multiple concurrent transfers and clients

----

 ## 📃 License

 MIT License © 2025

----

-## 👨‍💻 Authors

-Developed by [Your Name / Team Name] as part of the **Advanced Secure File Transfer System** project.